 I first stumbled upon this place on Instagram and after reading through the comments on the post I was still not entirely sure where it was.
 This prompted me to go out and try to find not only the lookout but the very faint, unsigned trail leading there for myself!
 With a little attention to detail I was able to find where the lookout was and the start of the trail that leads there.

-For you though, I am going to take the guesswork out and in this post, explain exactly where the trail is and why it’s so breathtakingly beautiful!
+For you though, I am going to take the guesswork out of it, and in this post, explain exactly where the trail is and why it’s so breathtakingly beautiful!

 Where is Moke Lake

 Moke Lake is situated around 20 minutes from Queenstown town center.
 To get there drive out of Queenstown on the Queenstown-Glenorchy road for around 10 minutes.
 Along this road, you will need to turn right at Moke Lake Road.
 There is a small sign directing you to Moke Lake however it could be easily missed.

 From here follow the road until you reach the gravel road.
 Here there is a sign warning that in winter a 4wd is required.
 From this sign, Moke Lake is another 10 minutes drive.

 Although the sign suggests you need a 4wd in winter I found this not to be the case.
 The road has been well looked after and during my visit, in winter my van made the journey just fine.

 You can find Moke Lake on Google Maps and Maps.me.

 What is the Moke Lake lookout and why is it so special?